Terraform

 connecting to the EC2 instance via SSH

-1. Open a terminal and modify the permissions for the web-server-key.pem file we downloaded earlier to allow read and write permission for the owner using the below command.
+1. Open a terminal and use the command below to modify the permissions for the web-server-key.pem file we downloaded earlier to give the owner read and write permissions.

 $ chmod 600 web-server-key.pem